Pros & Cons of Becoming a Programmer Analyst: Should You Go For It?

 Let's get started!

-You don't need a university degree to become a programmer analyst.
+You don't need a university degree to become a software developer.
 This is a major advantage for people who don't have the time/money to invest in a bachelor's degree.

-In Montreal alone, there are several colleges offering condensed programmer analyst training, which you can complete in well under two years.
+There are several colleges offering condensed software developer training that you can complete in well under two years.

-At Herzing College, for example, we offer a 15-month program, which also includes a guaranteed 14-week internship.
+At Herzing College, for example, we offer a 12-month program, which also includes a guaranteed six-week internship.
 Just be ready to hit the ground running and work hard!
-This training is intensive and full-time—with classes five days a week, five hours per day.
+This training is intensive.

-Students learn everything needed to land entry-level, junior programmer analyst jobs.
+Students learn everything needed to land entry-level, junior developer jobs.
 You'll graduate with a solid foundation in:

 • Microsoft VB.Net applications